inspire-eu-validation/RETIRED-ats-download-predefined-wfs/A.02.IR3.TGR47.query.md

 **Test method**

-Perform OGC CITE tests on WFS
+Perform OGC CITE tests on WFS/FES

 AND/OR ?